History of Oman in Timeline

 According to the United Nations Conference on Trade and Development 2014 report, accreditation standards and mechanisms with a quality control that focuses on input assessments, rather than output, are areas of improvement in Oman.

-As of 2014 in Oman women reserve wearing their traditional dress for special occasions, and instead wear a loose black cloak called an abaya over their personal choice of clothing.
+As of 2014, women in Oman reserve wearing their traditional dress for special occasions, and instead wear a loose black cloak called an abaya over their personal choice of clothing.
+The Sultan has forbidden the covering of faces in public office.

 In November 2015, a seven-minute music video about Oman went viral, achieving 500,000 views on YouTube within 10 days of being released.